 The latter is easy to control; stop borrowing money, take on a 2nd job or move to a better paying job and the rest will take care of itself.
 The PAST lateness is not something you can affect much control over.

-If there were circumstances that caused the lateness that were out of your control (like the company didn’t mail/email you a bill that month and you forgot to request it), you may be able to negotiate.
+If there were things that caused the lateness that were out of your control (like the company didn’t mail/email you a bill that month and you forgot to request it), you may be able to negotiate.
 But start paying on-time now!

-In those cases you can email the company and explain the situation and request an adjustment.
+In those cases, you can email the company and explain the situation and request an adjustment.